 Wauleco constantly explores the latest scientific developments to bring to bear.
 We use state-of-the-art techniques to evaluate site conditions and how our remediation is progressing.
 For example, to better understand conditions below the ground—and potential contamination we’ve yet to address—we intentionally froze soil samples as we collected them from below the surface.
 This freezing technique better preserves the sample for laboratory analysis.
 We believe this is the first time this freezing technique has been used in Wisconsin.
 To see the report of the results of this work and WDNR’s letter of approval, click here.

-We’re currently engaged in a study to ensure such degradation is happening at our site, and that the conditions are right for continued natural PCP reduction by microorganisms that naturally live in the soil.
-The WDNR is overseeing this study.
-Read more about this work here.
+We’ve completed a study to ensure such degradation is happening at our site, and that the conditions are right for continued natural PCP reduction by microorganisms that naturally live in the soil.
+The WDNR oversaw this study which consisted of a Work Plan report and a Results report.
+Read more about the Work Plan report here.
+Read more about the Results report here.
+Read the DNR’s letter in response to the Results here.

 Please refer to the news section for updated information on what’s going on at the site.